-Tommy Beaudreau is a partner in the Washington, D.C. office of Latham & Watkins and a member of the Environment, Land & Resources Department.
+Tommy P. Beaudreau is a partner in the Washington, D.C. office of Latham & Watkins, a member of the firm's Environment, Land & Resources Department, and Global Co-Chair of the firm's Project Siting & Approvals Practice.
 He has extensive experience in conventional and renewable energy, environmental litigation, crisis management, internal investigations, and financial industry regulation.

 Mr. Beaudreau joined Latham’s Washington, D.C. office after serving six and a half years in the United States Department of the Interior, including as the first Director of the Bureau of Ocean Energy Management (BOEM), as Acting Assistant Secretary for Land and Minerals Management, and most recently as Chief of Staff for the Department.

 Mr. Beaudreau joined the Interior Department in June 2010 to help manage a serious crisis and to assist in leading the Department's sweeping reforms of federal oversight of offshore oil and gas activity.
-From 2011-2014, Mr. Beaudreau served as the first Director of BOEM where he led the successful effort to stand up the United States’ offshore wind program, as well as oversaw the federal offshore oil and gas leasing program, which is a cornerstone of domestic energy production.
+From 2011–2014, Mr. Beaudreau served as the first Director of BOEM where he led the successful effort to stand up the United States’ offshore wind program, and oversaw the federal offshore oil and gas leasing program.
 At Interior, Mr. Beaudreau also oversaw energy development and conservation programs on public lands, including the siting of wind and solar projects; oil, gas, coal, and other mineral development; de-confliction and mitigation of impacts on environmental and wildlife resources; establishment of transmission, pipeline, and water infrastructure; addressing advocacy and opposition from environmental NGOs; and tribal consultations.